davisknight7/Subscription-Manager/Documentation/User.md

 Once billing information is filled out, navigate towards the Submit button to submit this advisor information and billing information.
 ![Step 6](./images/step6.png)
-Note that you can click on the Previous button to go back to the create subscriptions page Once you have pressed submit, the information will be sent to Maxio to create subscriptions..
+Note that you can click on the Previous button to go back to the create subscriptions page Once you have pressed submit, the information will be sent to Maxio to create subscriptions!

 # Subscription Manager Dashboard